Creamy Honey Mustard Salmon

 - Dijon mustard

-- 1 teaspoon of fresh-squeezed lemon juice + optional extra lemon wedges for serving
+- Fresh-squeezed lemon juice + optional extra lemon wedges for serving

 - Basil (sliced chiffonade)

 - Salt and pepper to taste

 Dijon is one of my secret weapons in the kitchen because of the deep, rich flavor it adds.

 Let’s talk sauce.
 There are just a few basic ingredients in this light, creamy, tangy-sweet sauce and not one of them is cream.
 We’ll save the heavy sauces and gravies for winter – it’ll be here soon enough.